Don’t have a time to read our FAQ? Take a look at some basics on creating events:

 How to add a graphic header to the registration page?

-This option is available in the Event settings menu and the Header tab.
+This option is available in the Event settings menu and the Registration page tab.
 We put there some hints for making a good-looking graphic.
 See how it can look like:

 How to place the registration form on your own website?

 Instead of using the system registration page (created by Konfeo) you can place a registration form on your website.
-Just go to the Event settings menu and then the Form (iframe) tab.
+Just go to the Form menu and then the Integration tab.
 Copy the code and paste it on your webpage.
 That’s all!

 How to enable online payments?